The other results will be announced in July

-A panel composed of Lua Ribeira, Giuseppe Oliverio, Laura El Tantawy and Rocco Venezia will select a minimum of 2 projects from all the submissions that will be exhibited individaully within the main program of the festival.
+A panel composed of Lua Ribeira, Giuseppe Oliverio, Laura El Tantawy and Rocco Venezia selected 3 projects from all the submissions to be granted an individual exhibition within the main program of the festival.

-Each of the selected photographers will receive a production budget, an artist fee, plus travel and accomodation expenses to attend the main weekend on 23-26 September.
+Each of the selected photographers will receive a production budget, plus travel and accomodation expenses to attend the main weekend on 23-26 September.

-Eligible for the prize are complete or ongoing projects that challenge the theme of the festival: A New Beginning.
+Eligible for the prize were complete or ongoing projects that challenge the theme of the festival: A New Beginning.